-Electrical Current
+Electric Current

-Electrical current definition
+Electric current definition

-Electrical current is the flow rate of
+Electrical current is the flow rate of electric charge in electric field, usually in electrical circuit.

-Using water pipe analogy, we can visualize the electrical current
+Using water pipe analogy, we can visualize the electrical current as water current that flows in a pipe.

 The electrical current is measured in ampere (amp) unit.

-Electrical current calculation
+Electric current calculation

-Electrical current is measured by the rate of electric charge
+Electrical current is measured by the rate of electric charge flow in an electrical circuit:

 i(t) = dQ(t) / dt

-The momentary current is given by the derivative of the electric
+The momentary current is given by the derivative of the electric charge by time.

-t is the time in seconds [s].
+t is the time in seconds (s).

 When the current is constant:

-I = ΔQ /
+I = ΔQ / Δt

-I is the current in amps [A].
+I is the current in amps (A).

-charge in coulombs [Q], that flows during time of Δt.
+ΔQ is the electric charge in coulombs (C), that flows at time duration of Δt.

-Δt is the time duration
+Δt is the time duration in seconds (s).

 Example